EVerest/everest-core/modules/OCPP201/doc.rst

   * Contains device model representation and business logic to prevalidate requests to the device model variables
   * Contains reference to device model interface implementation

-* DeviceModelInterface:
+* DeviceModelStorageInterface:

   * Pure virtual class of libocpp
   * Defines contract for device model implementations

 * DeviceModelStorageSqlite

-  * Implements DeviceModelInterface as part of libocpp
+  * Implements DeviceModelStorageInterface as part of libocpp
   * This storage holds internally managed variables

 * EverestDeviceModelStorage

-  * Implements DeviceModelInterface as part of everest-core (OCPP201 module)
+  * Implements DeviceModelStorageInterface as part of everest-core (OCPP201 module)
   * Uses EVerest config service to retrieve configuration variables of EVerest modules

 * ComposedDeviceModelStorage

-  * (Final) implementation of DeviceModelInterface as part of everest-core (OCPP201 module)
+  * (Final) implementation of DeviceModelStorageInterface as part of everest-core (OCPP201 module)
   * A reference of this class will be passed to libocpp's ChargePoint constructor
   * Differentiates between externally and internally managed variables